aoog-umbc/rtsos-public/README.md

 Current version can conveniently generate synthetic datasets for OCI, HARP, and SPEX for flexible datasets for OCI, HARP, and SPEX for flexible atmospheric and ocean condition.
 The input parameters are specified in input files.

 Right now the aerosol models are: IAEROSOL=1-20, where IAEROSOL=1-10 is the Shettle&Fenn model:

 E. P. Shettle and R. W. Fenn, “Models for the aerosols of the lower atmosphere and the effects of humidity variations on their optical properties,” AFGL-TR 790214, U. S. Air Force Laboratory, Hanscom Air Force Base, Mass.
 (1979).

-and IAEROSOL=11-20 is Zia’s new aerosol model.
+and

+IAEROSOL=11-20;
 IRH=1-8 where RH(IRH)=(/0.30,0.50,0.70,0.75,0.80,0.85,0.90,0.95/).

+are the new operational aerosol models currently used in the atmospheric correction at GSFC.

 Ziauddin Ahmad, Bryan A. Franz, Charles R. McClain, Ewa J. Kwiatkowska, Jeremy Werdell, Eric P. Shettle, and Brent N. Holben, "New aerosol models for the retrieval of aerosol optical thickness and normalized water-leaving radiances from the SeaWiFS and MODIS sensors over coastal regions and open oceans," Appl.
 Opt.
 49, 5545-5560 (2010)

 For ocean simulations, ocean inherent optical properties are documented in Zhai et al., (2017, 2018, 2022).